Finnish military ranks: Insignia

 The insignia is different from other European systems by some features.
 Stars are not used in the insignia.
-Large roses, instead of oak leaves, denote ranks from major to colonel.
+Heraldic roses, instead of oak leaves, denote ranks from second lieutenant to colonel.
 Generals wear lions (Lion of Finland), not stars.
 The qualifiers yli "Senior" and ali "Junior" are used in the names of some ranks; for example, kersantti is "Sergeant", while alikersantti is "Junior Sergeant" (Corporal).

-In the army the insignia are placed in the collar in parade and service uniforms M/58 and M/83 and in field uniforms M/62 and M/91.
-The airforce places the insignia on the sleeve of M/51 instead of the collar.
-In the navy where they have different parade dress they place the ranks on the sleeve and they also have the M/83 insignia on the shoulders.
+In the army the insignia are placed on the collar in parade and service uniforms M/58 and M/83 and in field uniforms M/62 and M/91.
+The Air Force places the insignia on the sleeve of M/51 instead of the collar.
+In the Navy where they have different parade dress they place the ranks on the sleeve and they also have the M/83 insignia on the shoulders.
 If the insignia are placed on the arm or on the sleeve, sleeve insignia are used.
-In the modern field uniform M/05, the collar insignia are placed on the chest.
+Sleeve insignia consists of parallel gold bars or chevrons.
+On the modern field uniform M/05, the rank insignia are placed on the chest.
 The colours of the background and the lining on the Army and Air Force collar patches indicate branch of specialization.
 In field uniforms, the collar patches do not carry branch colours, borders or corner accents.
-The national flag is carried in all uniforms and the unit insignia on background of the serviceman's branch colour is carried on the arm in battledress M/91 and M/05.
-However, conscripts' field uniforms may omit all insignia except the rank markings.
+The national flag and the serviceman's unit insignia on a coloured background determined by branch are carried on the arm on field uniforms M/91 and M/05.
+However, conscripts typically only wear the Finnish flag and their rank insignia on their uniforms while not on leave.
 In the table above, the army insignia for ranks from Private to Major are depicted on infantry collar patches, with the exception of Officer Student, which features Reserve Officer School collar patches.
-General officers' collar patches are most often gold on red.
-However, in some cases, the background of the collar patch retains the original colour of his branch of service.
+General officers' collar patches are most often gold on red, because red is the colour of Defence Command (Finland).
+However, generals serving as unit commanders or on special tasks retain the colours of their unit's branch.

 In the Navy uniform, officers and Warrant officers wear the Lion of Finland on the top of their insignia, while Non-commissioned officers use the special insignia of their duty branch.
 In field uniforms, these emblems are dropped.
 Specialist officers always wear their specialist insignia in addition to their rank insignia on the collar patches.
 On sleeve and shoulder insignia, the specialty is denoted by coloured insignia background.

-The NCO students do not wear any collar insignia.
+NCO students do not wear any collar insignia.
 Their sole rank insignia consists of a silver line worn on the shoulder or arm of all uniforms, except in M/05 where the silver line is worn on the chest.